argoproj/argo-workflows/docs/argo-server-sso.md

 ## To start Argo Server with SSO.

-Firstly, configure the settings [workflow-controller-configmap.yaml](workflow-controller-configmap.yaml) with the correct OAuth 2 values.
+Firstly, configure both SSO and RBAC settings [workflow-controller-configmap.yaml](workflow-controller-configmap.yaml) with the correct OAuth 2 values.

 Then, start the Argo Server using the SSO [auth mode](argo-server-auth-mode.md):